microsoft/microsoft-ui-xaml-specs/active/InformationBar/InformationBar.md

 Critical status changes like lost internet connectivity are directly impactful to app functionality while informational status changes like an update has completed and been applied are indirectly impactful to app functionality.
 These notifications and corresponding information should be presented in a consistent, predictable, and relevant way to the user depending on the specific scenario.

-Currently, Teaching Tip, Content Dialog, and customizations of other flyouts and dialogs exist as options to show these notifications.
+Currently, Teaching Tip, Content Dialog, and customizations of other flyouts and dialogs exist as options to show these notifications but these controls were not specifically designed to handle app-wide status change notifications.
-Due to their design intentions, intrusiveness, or features they are not sufficient for displaying notifications at an app-wide level.
+Due to their visual layouts, inherent intrusiveness, or available features they are not sufficient for displaying notifications at an app-wide level.

 <!-- Use this section to provide background context for the new API(s)